swaptacular/swpt_stomp/README.md

    Also, a [RabbitMQ exchange] named **`creditors_in`**, **`debtors_in`**, or **`accounts_in`** (depending on the type of the Swaptacular node) must be configured on the broker instance.
-This exchange is for received messages, which should be processed by the current Swaptacular node.
+This exchange is for the received messages, which should be processed by the current Swaptacular node.
 The routing key will represent the highest 24 bits of the MD5 digest of the creditor ID, the debtor ID, or the debtor/creditor ID pair (again,